Location: Hualcayán, Ancash, Peru

 You will live in the heart of a traditional Quechua community in a rural setting, providing an immersed cultural experience.
-Hualcayán is a community totaling around 400 people, composed of bilingual Quechua/Spanish-speaking farmers growing quinoa, potatoes, beans and wheat, and raising animals such as pigs, cows, chickens and guinea pigs (called cuy).
-PIARA has recently completed construction on a new project house with a large lab space, kitchen, bathrooms, showers, and several spacious sleeping quarters.
+Hualcayán is a community totaling around 400 people, composed of bilingual Quechua/Spanish-speaking farmers growing quinoa, potatoes, beans, and wheat, and raising animals such as pigs, cows, chickens, and guinea pigs (called cuy).
+In 2012, PIARA constructed a project house with a large lab space, kitchen, bathrooms, showers, and several spacious sleeping quarters.
 This adobe and concrete building is a ten-minute walk from the archaeological site and will serve as our home, kitchen, classroom (with projector) and laboratory.

 All participants are required to bring their own sleeping bag and sleeping mat for the floor (accepted applicants will receive a detailed supply list).
 Hualcayán has a beautiful view of the Callejón de Huaylas valley, and has several other archaeological and natural features within a short walking distance from the village including a waterfall, and students are encouraged to explore the area during free time.
 We also have a library of archaeology books to read and reference.